Clean case data

 Key Points

-• Use cleanepi package to clean and standardize epidemiological-related data
+• Use the cleanepi package to clean and standardize epidemiological-related data

 • Understand how to use cleanepi to perform common data cleansing tasks